 The Future of Work

 What’s fueling this trend?
-Is it that people are scared of having only a single income stream in today’s economy?
-Does greater autonomy give people a greater sense of power?
+Is it that people are scared of having a single income stream in today’s economy?
+Does greater autonomy give people a sense of power?
 Maybe it’s just a consequence of improved communication channels?

 What I Like About Freelancing

-When I’m freelancing, however, I can take on challenging new projects whenever I want.
+When I’m freelancing, however, I can work on new projects whenever I want.
 I can be a Python developer one week, a Kubernetes administrator the next, the DevOps consultant for a huge corporation the week after, and end the month by teaching a course in Python.
 (Yes, I love Python.)

 Why Businesses Need Freelancers